BaReinhard/gamify-halloween/README.md

 ### Possible Recognition

-Top trick or treaters will get a call out on the site, fb page, or other (still aggregating ideas)
+Top trick or treaters will get a call out on the site, fb page, or other (still aggregating ideas).

 ### QR Link